PACE Lending Presents Serious Consumer and Industry Concerns

 - Because they have been added to the property tax rolls, PACE loans rest in a senior lien position to a mortgage.

-- Federal guidance on PACE lending is mixed:
+- Federal guidance on PACE lending is clear:

 - In 2012, concerns spurred the Federal Housing Finance Agency (FHFA) to prohibit Fannie Mae and Freddie Mac (the GSEs) from purchasing mortgages where the residential property is encumbered by a PACE loan holding first lien position.

-- However, in July 2016 the Department of Veterans Affairs (VA) issued guidance (Circular 26-16-18) permitting financing for the purchase or refinance of properties encumbered by a PACE loan holding first lien position.
-This contravenes other VA guidance that does not allow their financing to be in subordinate position to another mortgage.,
+- On July 1, 2018 the Department of Veterans Affairs (VA) allowed its guidance (Circular 26-16-18) permitting financing for the purchase or refinance of properties encumbered by a PACE loan holding first lien position to sunset.

-- PACE loans are not subject to appropriate, standardized consumer protections:
+- All PACE loans are not subject to appropriate, standardized consumer protections and federal regulations are needed:

 - PACE loans are consumer loans secured by real property-with all the attributes of a mortgage product-yet they are not subject to related federal consumer protections.
 Unfortunately, they have been cleverly classified as a tax assessment rather than a loan.

-- Consequently, a PACE lenders are not required under federal law to consider a borrower's true ability to repay their financial debt.
+- Consequently, PACE lenders have not been required under federal law to consider a borrower's true ability to repay their financial debt.
 Moreover, consumers face aggressive marketing tactics, misleading product information and significantly higher interest rates than other financing options.

 - Borrowers often report a lack of PACE product knowledge-during, and well past, origination.
 For example, they are assured that their outstanding PACE loan obligation will run with the property, yet PACE loans often present property resale issues that result in the borrower paying off the PACE loan prior to closing.